Public Opinion, Media Coverage, and Migration

 German Public Opinion on Immigration and Integration

 Though nearly one-fifth of Germany’s population is comprised of immigrants and their descendants and the country has been receiving immigrants for the last four decades, Germans have long perceived immigration as a temporary phenomenon.
-This paper examines German public opinion on immigration and integration, fniding that views have been fairly consistent over time.
+This report examines German public opinion on immigration and integration, finding that views have been fairly consistent over time.

 America’s Views of Immigration: The Evidence from Public Opinion Surveys

 This report examines Americans’ perplexity over immigration: Their anxiety and ambivalence about illegal immigration, but widespread support for immigrants in general and for legalization to address the status of unauthorized immigrants.
 For most Americans, however, immigration remains a second- or third-tier issue, far from their most pressing concerns.